niyeldeii/essays/non_determinism_essay.md

 Even if "hello" has an 80% probability and "hi" has 15%, there's still a 15% chance the model says "hi" instead.
 Roll the dice enough times, and the variation shows.

 That's where non-determinism comes from.
-It's not a bug in the software.
-It's the architecture itself.
+The architecture itself produces it.

 The temperature parameter controls how bold the model is.
 At temperature 0, it always picks the most likely token—maximum consistency, minimum creativity.
 At higher temperatures, it explores lower-probability paths, says unexpected things.